April 11, 2009

 After dropping out of college in December 1977, I moved back to Hickory, North Carolina, my hometown, where I had just finished my first Power for Abundant Living class.
 Also called "PFAL" and "The Class."

-I, my friend Janet who had taken The Class for her first time along with me, and Belinda who was serving her apprentice year for the ninth Way Corps moved in together to form a "Way Home."
+I, my friends Janet and Gretta (and Gretta's toddler) who had taken The Class for their first time along with me, and Belinda, who was serving her apprentice year for the ninth Way Corps, moved in together to form a "Way Home."
 We would do our part helping to "move the Word over the world" by running Way classes and home fellowships (called Twigs), witnessing to unbelievers, daily praying together, reading the Bible and Way publications, memorizing scripture verses, and having "believers meetings."
 That's what you did in a Way Home.

 By January, I'd landed a job at a local hospital in the laundry department folding human wraps, hot and staticky fresh out of the large industrial driers.
 Linens, blankets, gowns, towels, washcloths.
 One of my fellow folders, Michael, was my first Way recruit.
 Michael was a year or so older than I.